Manic Dream Pixie: Style

 The album is considered to be part of the bubblegum pop genre.
 It has also been described as a 2000s pop throwback, with Peach describing her desire to return to "2010-era fun" music such as Carly Rae Jepsen and Katy Perry.
+The title was inspired by the Manic Dream Pixie Girl trope, coined in 2007.

 The song "Favourite Person" is a response to Peach's breakout 2021 single "Josh", with the latter being about a breakup with an ex-boyfriend and "Favourite Person" being intended as an apology for how she spoke about him at the time.
 "Kinda Famous" was inspired musically by the beat from Robyn's "Dancing On My Own" and lyrically by Kesha's "Stephen", and is about pursuing romance with a "kinda famous" boy band member.
 The song has also been called a tongue-in-cheek version of Eminem's "Stan" because she manages to be charming despite exhibiting stalker behavior.

 Promotion

 Singles

 The EP's lead single, "Perfect for You", was released on 2 February 2023.
 The song is about Peach's first date with her girlfriend, which included them listening to the Paris Hilton song "Stars Are Blind" together, inspiring Peach to include an interpolation of "Stars Are Blind" in "Perfect for You".
 Hilton responded positively to the song, leaving comments on TikTok indicating interest in a future collaboration, and the two subsequently became close friends.
 The second single, "F U Goodbye", released on 2 March.
 "Kinda Famous" was released as the third single on 28 April.